anuragkanwar/expense-tracker/API_ROUTES.md

 PUT /api/v1/groups/{groupId} Updates a group's details (e.g., name, cover photo).
 DELETE /api/v1/groups/{groupId} Deletes a group.
 GET /api/v1/groups/{groupId}/members Lists all members of a specific group.
-POST /api/v1/groups/{groupId}/members Adds a new member to a group.
+POST /api/v1/groups/{groupId}/members Adds one or more members to a group (supports both single and bulk addition).
 DELETE /api/v1/groups/{groupId}/members/{userId} Removes a member from a group.

 Expense and transaction management